USEPA/CMAQ/CCTM/docs/Developer_Guide/CMAQ_Dev_Guide.md

 - Subroutines and modules should be appropriately documented.
 CMAQ code use git tags to facilitate creation of Release Notes.
 - Provide an example of how the EPA creates their Release Notes

 Operational Guidance Manual
 ----------------------------
 - Comprehensive User Manual

-Science Manual
+Science Guide
 ---------------
 - provides citation and additional information about science modules

-Developer Manual
+Developer Guide
 ---------------------------
 - provides instructions on how to contribute code for CMAQ